jtherrmann/16-bit-lisp/README.md

 ### Ints

-An int is an integer and evaluates to itself:
+An int evaluates to itself:

 ```none
 > 5